apache/flink/docs/dev/stream/state/state.md

     })
 {% endhighlight %}

+## Operator State

+*Operator State* (or *non-keyed state*) is state that is is bound to one parallel operator instance.
+The [Kafka Connector]({{ site.baseurl }}{% link dev/connectors/kafka.md %}) is a good motivating example for the use of Operator State in Flink.
+Each parallel instance of the Kafka consumer maintains a map of topic partitions and offsets as its Operator State.

+The Operator State interfaces support redistributing state among parallel operator instances when the parallelism is changed.
+There can be different schemes for doing this redistribution.

+In a typical stateful Flink Application you don't need operators state.
+It is mostly a special type of state that is used in source/sink implementations and scenarios where you don't have a key by which state can be partitioned.

+## Broadcast State

+*Broadcast State* is a special type of *Operator State*.
+It was introduced to support use cases where some data coming from one stream is required to be broadcasted to all downstream tasks, where it is stored locally and is used to process all incoming elements on the other stream.
+As an example where broadcast state can emerge as a natural fit, one can imagine a low-throughput stream containing a set of rules which we want to evaluate against all elements coming from another stream.
+Having the above type of use cases in mind, broadcast state differs from the rest of operator states in that:
+ 1. it has a map format,
+ 2. it is only available to specific operators that have as inputs a *broadcasted* stream and a *non-broadcasted* one, and
+ 3. such an operator can have *multiple broadcast states* with different names.

+{% top %}

 ## Using Operator State

 To use operator state, a stateful function can implement either the more general `CheckpointedFunction` interface, or the `ListCheckpointed<T extends Serializable>` interface.

 #### CheckpointedFunction